The State of Bipartisanship report is currently in production and will be published in mid-June 2026.

 Issues don’t get solved when we’re divided.
 Instead, power and public policy swings back and forth on a pendulum, from one extreme to another.

-Divisiveness means that issues that didn't used to be controversial are now partisan.
+Divisiveness means that issues that have not been controversial are now partisan.
 Our culture and political system need to incentivize and reward collaboration if we are going to make progress on challenging problems.

 If you need more information to interpret the findings, have specific questions about the results, want to know how we collected the data or are interested in sponsorship of future reports, please connect with Shannon.